 The egg is a widespread and ancient symbol of spring.
 Through the Christian association of new life emerging from a shell with Jesus’ emergence from the tomb, eggs have become a symbol of Easter.
 The custom of decorating goes back to the 13th century, when eating eggs was prohibited during Lent.
 As chickens continued to lay throughout the Holy Week, the saved-up eggs were considered special and adorned with (natural) paint.

 Although chocolate eggs have been around for over 150 years, fresh eggs continue to be a staple of Easter, often boasting bright colours and intricate paintings, patterns created with batik or wax-resist techniques (the Ukrainian pysanka), or appliqués.
 Eggs are often put in a basket with straw mimicking a bird's nest, or scattered outside for children to hunt.
-Other traditions involving Easter eggs are the blessing of the baskets in Poland (Święconka) and the throwing of eggs until a final ‘Pisanica’ survives in Croatia.
+More unusual traditions involving Easter eggs are the blessing of the baskets in Poland (Święconka) and the throwing of eggs until a final ‘Pisanica’ survives in Croatia.

 Śmigus-Dyngus (‘Wet Monday’) is a Polish Easter Monday custom dating from the 14th century.
 Symbolising spring rains that bring fertility and purification, Śmigus-Dyngus used to involve boys expressing their romantic interes for girls by pouring buckets of water over them.

 If a girl didn’t want to be sprinkled, she could buy her way out by gifting an egg to her pursuer.
 Despite its pre-Christian origins, the Catholic church linked the feast to baptism through the concept of pouring (holy) water. Śmigus-Dyngus is still celebrated in Poland, though on a smaller scale and more focused on family visits - the visitors being designated ‘włóczebnicy’ or ‘vagabonds’.